katacoda/scenario-examples/uilayouts/uilayout-editor-terminal/step1.md

 <pre>
 "environment": {
+  "uilayout": "editor-terminal",
   "uieditorpath": "/root/example"
 }
 </pre>

-This will default to the home directory.
+If not specified, the `uieditorpath` will default to the `/root` directory.

-It's possible to pre-open a set of files by defining a `files` array in the root of the `index.json` file.
+You can pre-open a set of files in the editor by defining a `files` array in the root of the `index.json` file.

 <pre>